-Documents initiating or filed in a sealed case must be submitted to the clerk's office in paper, along with an electronic PDF-formatted copy of the document(s) on CD, DVD, or other digital storage device, consistent with the procedures outlined in the court's CM/ECF and E-Filing Administrative Procedures Manual.
+A party must file, in the Salt Lake City clerk's office, an electronic PDF-formatted copy of the document(s) on a clearly labeled digital storage medium, consistent with those approved in the court's ECF Procedures Manual.
+Parties are not required to file paper copies of the documents.

-(e) Access to Sealed Case Dockets and Documents.
+(d) Access to Sealed Cases.

-The clerk will not provide access to or information contained in sealed case dockets or provide copies of sealed documents unless ordered by the court.
+The clerk's office will not provide access to or information contained in a sealed case, unless otherwise directed by the court.